-On a map, Australia may look far away from the rest of the world, but expats will hardly find the lifestyle in Sydney removed.
-The city is a top choice for many expats to relocate to thanks to its minimal culture shock, gorgeous weather, pristine beaches, and thriving nightlife.
+On a map, Australia may look far removed from the rest of the world, but expats will hardly find the lifestyle in Sydney hard to adapt to.
+The city is a top choice for many expats thanks to its minimal culture shock, gorgeous weather, pristine beaches, and thriving nightlife.

 Shopping in Sydney

 Fashionistas may choose Paris, Los Angeles or New York City as the best shopping destinations on the planet, but Sydney is quickly earning its stripes as a world leader.
-The city claims boutique clothing stores, vintage stores, high-end shopping malls and anything else under the sun.
+The city claims a number of boutique clothing stores, vintage stores, high-end shopping malls and anything else under the sun.

 Whether searching for vintage clothing, jewellery, or handmade purses and wallets, the Rocks Markets should be high on anybody's list of shopping bests.

 Whether expats are in the mood for Italian, Thai or authentic Aussie food, Sydney has something to satisfy any palate.
 Like many big cities around the world, dining out can be expensive, but if a person knows where to look, they can keep their costs low without sacrificing an opportunity to indulge.

 Pubs and hotels are popular quick eats choices, and many offer happy hour specials.
 Anyone celebrating a special occasion or in the mood for a fancier restaurant should be sure to scope out Darling Harbour, where patrons can enjoy good seafood and watch the sun set over the water.

 While Sydney may be known for attractions like the Opera House and the Harbour Bridge, its nightlife is thriving at all hours and the city boasts some of the best nightclubs and pubs in the world.